oliviabrownutexas/Ch-11-Infrastructure/README.md

 *See LICENSE doc for details.*

 ## Acknowledgements
-Thank you to our colleagues in the [LBJ School](https://lbj.utexas.edu/)'s Data for Development PRP and our leaders: [Dr. Catherine Weaver](https://lbj.utexas.edu/weaver-catherine), [Dr. Ji Ma](https://lbj.utexas.edu/ma-ji), and Janet McClaren.
+Thank you to our colleagues in the [LBJ School](https://lbj.utexas.edu/)'s Data for Development PRP and our leaders: [Dr. Catherine Weaver](https://lbj.utexas.edu/weaver-catherine), [Dr. Ji Ma](https://lbj.utexas.edu/ma-ji), and Janet McLaren.